Special drawing rights

-SDRs are allocated by the IMF to countries, and cannot be held or used by private parties.
+SDRs are allocated by the IMF to countries and central banks, and cannot be held or used by private parties.
 The number of SDRs in existence was around XDR 21.4 billion in August 2009.
-During the global financial crisis of 2009, an additional XDR 182.6 billion was allocated to "provide liquidity to the global economic system and supplement member countries' official reserves".
+During the 2008 financial crisis, an additional XDR 182.6 billion was allocated to "provide liquidity to the global economic system and supplement member countries' official reserves".
 By October 2014, the number of SDRs in existence was XDR 204 billion.
-Due to economic stress caused by the COVID-19 pandemic some economists and several finance ministers of poorer countries have called for a new allocation of $4T to support member economies as they seek ways to recover.
+Due to economic stress caused by the response to the COVID-19 pandemic, several finance ministers of poorer countries called for a new allocation to support member economies as they seek ways to recover, and some economists called for the allocation to be as high as $4T.
 In March 2021 the G24 and others proposed an allocation of $500B for this purpose.
-In response, XDR 456.5 billion (about US$650B) was allocated on August 23, 2021.
+In response, XDR 456.5 billion (about US$650B) was allocated on 23 August 2021.